Ongoing Transportation Projects

 Transit Forward RI 2040, Rhode Island’s statewide Transit Master Plan, was adopted into the State Guide Plan in 2020.
 The Plan identified that much of metropolitan Providence has very high underlying demand for transit which rivals that found along existing light rail and bus rapid transit corridors in much larger cities across the US.
 Two corridors were identified that connect such areas of high demand and that run north-south across the Providence metropolitan region, extending from the Central Falls/Cumberland border through Pawtucket, downtown Providence, Cranston and Warwick.

-The purpose of the Metro Connector Study is to consider options for providing fast, reliable, and frequent transit that connects major transportation hubs, regional activity centers, and residential neighborhoods in metropolitan Providence while achieving other State goals related to climate, sustainable housing growth, and economic development in an equitable manner.
+The purpose of the Metro Connector Study is to consider options for providing fast, frequent and reliable transit that connects regional activity centers, neighborhoods, and major transportation hubs in the metro Providence area while supporting other State goals related to climate, sustainable growth, public health, and economic development in an equitable manner.

 The goal of this Study is to determine a locally preferred alternative (LPA) for High-Capacity Transit on the possible corridors.
 These LPAs would identify a preferred alignment, mode, stop locations, approximate ridership, and construction and operational costs.
 The LPAs should be implementable and developed to the point where they can move into project development.